junior-devleague/unity-VR-space-adventure/Day2/Lesson2.md

 # Lesson Day 2

-Today will be setting up the unity environment for VR, explore VR simulator, and start building the game.
+Today will be setting up the unity environment for VR, explore VR simulator, and start building some objects needed for the game.

 ### Setting up our environment
 - Create a new unity game ensuring 3D is selected.